Frequently Asked Questions

 Q: How do I apply for the "out of area" exemption?

-A: Complete the "out of area" exemption form located at https://my.azdeq.gov/oos-exemption/landing and submit for processing.
+A: Complete the "out of area" exemption form located at https://my.azdeq.gov/oos-exemption/landing and submit it for processing.
 Remember to include the documents requested in the form's instructions.
-Once the application is approved and processed you will be notified by either email or regular mail, whichever is quickest and easiest.
-After notification that the application has been approved you will able to finish registration renewal with Motor Vehicle.
+Once the application is approved and processed, you will be notified by either email or regular mail, whichever is the quickest and easiest.
+After notification that the application has been approved, you will be able to finish registration renewal with the Motor Vehicle Division (MVD).

 Out of State Exemptions